tmpim/Jua/README.md

 Jua is undergoing changes and being rewritten in the `rewrite` branch to utilize coroutines and work more efficiently.

 # Jua
-A javascript inspired asynchronus (eco)system for the ComputerCraft event loop.
+A javascript inspired asynchronous (eco)system for the ComputerCraft event loop.

 ## Related Projects